khzaw/ivory-themes/README.md

 ## Palette System

-Everything that makes Ivory feel cohesive comes from one idea: colors are defined by *semantic role* over a single 8-bit grayscale ladder, not picked ad hoc.
-In the source palette specs, `(gray 17)` resolves to `#111111`, `(gray 138)` resolves to `#8a8a8a`, and `(gray 255)` resolves to `#ffffff`.
-This keeps visual tuning deliberate: moving a role from `(gray 138)` to `(gray 146)` makes it exactly one measured step lighter.
+Ivory is a near-monochromatic theme, so nearly every color is a shade of gray.
+The idea behind the grayscale is to describe each of those grays with a single number instead of a hex code.

+A color has three channels: red, green, and blue.
+Each one goes from 0 to 255.
+When all three are equal, you get a gray, so one number is enough to define it.
+That number is the rung on the ladder. `(gray 0)` is black, `#000000`.
+`(gray 255)` is white, `#ffffff`. `(gray 138)` sits in the middle at `#8a8a8a`.

+So most colors are just a name pointing at one rung on the ladder.
+The palette source writes them as `(gray N)` instead of hex.
+To make a color lighter, you raise the number. `(gray 138)` to `(gray 146)` is one small step up.

+A few colors aren't gray, like the red and green diff faces.
+Those are written as plain hex.

-Readable foreground roles target at least a 3:1 contrast ratio against `bg`.
-Primary code text sits well above that; the 3:1 floor is for secondary readable text such as comments, dimmed labels, completion annotations, and inactive UI text.
-Working in role-and-step terms is what keeps the whole palette balanced when any one value changes.
+The readable foreground roles are kept at a contrast ratio of at least 3:1 against the background.
+Primary code text sits well above that floor.
+The 3:1 target is really there for the quieter text like comments, dimmed labels, completion annotations, and inactive UI text, so those stay legible without shouting.

 ### Softened backgrounds

-The default editor backgrounds sit at the absolute endpoints of the ladder:
+By default the editor background sits right at the end of the ladder.
-`ivory-light` anchors `bg` at `(gray 255)` and `ivory-dark` anchors `bg` at `(gray 0)`.
-Adjacent surfaces keep a small contrast separation from that base, so `bg-alt`, `bg-subtle`, and inactive modelines stay visible while the editor still reads as white or black.
+`ivory-light` puts `bg` at `(gray 255)` and `ivory-dark` puts it at `(gray 0)`.
+The surfaces next to it keep a small gap from that base, so `bg-alt`, `bg-subtle`, and inactive modelines stay visible while the editor still reads as white or black.

-For a softened look, there are a couple of options available:
+If you'd rather not have a pure white or pure black background, you have two ways to soften it.

-- Enable `ivory-themes-soft-backgrounds` (see [Options](#options)) to pull `bg` just off the endpoint — `#f8f8f8` for light, `#080808` for dark — with the neighbouring surfaces moved to match.
+- Turn on `ivory-themes-soft-backgrounds` (see [Options](#options)).
+This pulls `bg` just off the end of the ladder, to `#f8f8f8` for light and `#080808` for dark, and moves the nearby surfaces to match.
-- Override individual background roles yourself (see [Palette Overrides](#palette-overrides)) if you want a specific tone.
+- Override the background roles yourself (see
+  [Palette Overrides](#palette-overrides)) if you want a particular tone.

-The public override API remains semantic.
-Configure roles such as `fg-comment`, `bg-block`, or `modeline-accent`; the internal grayscale notation is only there to keep the base palette systematic.
+Either way you stay in the same role-based system.
+You set roles like `fg-comment`, `bg-block`, or `modeline-accent`, and the grayscale notation behind the scenes just keeps the base palette consistent.

 Palette roles: